a-tokyo/apple-signin-auth/README.md

 3. You should create App ID and Service ID in your Apple Developer Account.
 4. You should generate private key for your Service ID in your Apple Developer Account.

+## Apple Signin Setup
-More detail about configuration can be found in [blog post](https://medium.com/@artyomefremov/add-sign-in-with-apple-button-to-your-website-today-part-1-12ed1444623a?postPublishedType=initial) and [Apple docs](https://help.apple.com/developer-account/#/dev1c0e25352).
+Deatiled confuguration instructions can be found at [blog post](https://medium.com/@artyomefremov/add-sign-in-with-apple-button-to-your-website-today-part-1-12ed1444623a?postPublishedType=initial) and [Apple docs](https://help.apple.com/developer-account/#/dev1c0e25352).

 ## Installation